Pinterest Facebook Twitter Instagram

 Add Dry Ingredients:

-• Add the dry ingredient mixture to the wet ingredients.
+• Combine the dry ingredients with the wet ingredients.

 Folding dry ingredients into the lemon olive oil cake batter with a spatula.